 The German husky is a moderate shedder.
 If you’re planning on bringing this canine home, you must ensure that your family members don’t have allergies.
 Otherwise, you may want to consider adopting hypoallergenic dogs.

-Since the German husky has a double coat, he should be brushed at least twice-a-week.
+The German Husky’sdouble coatrequires brushing at least twice-a-week.
 That way, you can clean the coat and remove excess fur.
-These dogs shed seasonally, during spring and fall
+These dogs shed seasonally, during spring and fall.

 Exercise and Training